- Study mode

 - Tuition fee and maintenance loans – if you’re not eligible to receive a bursary or scholarship, you can still apply for a student loan to cover your training programme fees and living costs.
 Find out more from Student Finance England.

-- Extra student funding – if you have dependents, you could access further funding to support your teacher training, such as Parents' Learning Allowances, Childcare Grants, or Child Tax Credits.
+- Extra student funding – if you have dependants, you could access further funding to support your teacher training, such as Parents' Learning Allowances, Childcare Grants, or Child Tax Credits.
 The student finance calculator from Student Finance England allows you to estimate the level of funding that may be available.

 - Disabled students and care leavers – universities and colleges have different ways of supporting you in higher education.
 Check if you are entitled to additional support and funding.